emilsvennesson/shed/documents/meetings/template_meeting.md

 ## Outcomes and assignments

 * Outcomes from discussion items.
 Write down what's decided and why it was desided.
 Sync with other documentation (att terms to wordbook).
-* (re)Assign to each grouå member which issues to solve.
+* (re)Assign to each group member which issues to solve.

 ## Wrap up
 * Unresolved issues for next meeting: